w3c/web-advertising/support_for_advertising_use_cases.md

 Advertisers need to know how many conversions happened as a result of their ad campaigns.

-## Lift Measurement
+## Conversion Lift Measurement

 Ideally advertisers would like to know how many conversions were caused by their ad campaign (i.e. would not have happened were it not for this ad campaign).
 This is variously refered to as "causality" or "incrementality" measurement.
 The gold standard measurement approach to answer this question is “Lift Measurement”.
 This involves a “test group” who is shown ads, and a “control group” who is not shown ads.
 These groups should be randomly selected prior to running the test to ensure they are well balanced.

 The total number of raw conversion events is counted in both groups, and the difference between the two is called the “lift”.
 If this is a statistically significant value, and the test and control groups were selected randomly, the only explanation for the difference is the causal effect of the ads.

+## Brand Lift Measurement

+Much like direct response advertisers want to know how many incremental conversions were caused by their ad campaigns, brand advertisers want to know whether their ad campaigns succeeded in making consumers incrementally more aware of, interested in, or favorable towards their brand, product, or service.

+Because these attitudinal outcomes are not linked to a discrete observable action (like an online purchase), they typically must instead be measured through surveys that ask questions like "to what extent do you believe that Volvo makes the safest cars on the market?"

+Lift is measured by comparing the prevalence of a given answer among an "exposed" group of respondents who have seen a particular ad campaign compared to the prevalence of that same answer among a control group who have not seen the campaign.

+Measuring brand lift adds substantial challenges beyond those already involved in measuring conversion lift:

+ 1. Brand advertising rarely produces clicks (or any other direct interaction with the ad unit).
+For example, video advertising - the [fastest growing online ad format](https://www.iab.com/wp-content/uploads/2019/10/IAB-HY19-Internet-Advertising-Revenue-Report.pdf) - is almost all intended to drive brand outcomes (like awareness), not clicks.
+This means that any browser API that requires clicks to operate will not be suitable for Brand Lift Measurement (though API's that support "view-through conversions" may potentially be sufficient).
+ 2. Attitudes towards Toyota are fundamentally different than attitudes towards BMW, and so a Toyota ad campaign can only be measured by a survey that specifically asks about attitudes towards Toyota in particular.
+Because surveys are expensive to administer, it would be uneconomical to survey hundreds of thousands of consumers about their attitudes towards every car brand, hoping that enough of them turn out to have seen a Toyota ad.
+Instead, surveys must be kept brief and must be narrowly targeted to people who have seen *specific* ad campaigns (or are in a control group with respect to that particular ad campaign).

+The necessity of targeting specific surveys to particular respondents means that at some point, some system must select the right survey to show to a particular person.
+And that decision can only be based on that person's past exposure (or non-exposure) to particular ads.
+This selection may not be a privacy problem in 1st party contexts where a particular publisher running an on-site survey just needs to record which ads a particular user has seen on that 1st party domain.
+(Though that itself might be a problem if publishers are blinded to the ads served via a system like TURTLEDOVE).

+While some large publishers (e.g. Youtube) do conduct their own brand measurement surveys in a 1st party context, advertisers are understandably reluctant to allow publishers to "grade their own homework."
+Also, the vast majority of brand campaigns are conducted on many different channels simultaneously.
+Conducting and analyzing surveys requires expertise that is unrealistic for small, independent publishers to develop and deploy on their own.
+Thus the large majority of                                                               brand lift measurement is conducted via 3rd party channels (either by intercepting visitors on other websites, or by using 3rd party panels).

+When surveys are conducted on a different domain than the original ad exposure, the surveying domain must have some way to select the right survey to give based on the respondent's ad exposure profile across other domains.

+Fortunately, the conclusions of attitudinal brand lift measurement are inherently statistical and aggregated, e.g. "this campaign increased awareness by
+10% among those who saw it".
+The responses of any individual are irrelevant beyond their contribution to a summary statistic.
+ If a privacy-safe way to collect and aggregate the the survey data can be devised, measurement providers have no further need to retain any information about individuals.

+ Brand lift measurement does have some additional privacy advantages:

+* It is inherently opt-in, because surveys used to measure attitudes are inherently optional.
+Consumers who do not wish to have their reactions to brand advertising measured can simply choose not to respond to surveys.
+* Although 3rd party brand lift measurement does require some degree of aggregation of cross-site behavior, it does **not** require the advertiser, the publisher, or the measurement company to collect and share any personally identifiable information about about people whose attitudes are being measured.
+* Knowing which survey to administer to a browser does not inherently require any browser-level identification.
+Vendors only need to know the campaign or creative-level exposure attribute (which is shared by thousands or millions of other browsers).
+I.e. vendors only need to know about membership in groups that are always very large.

 ## Click-through and View-through attribution heuristics

-The alternative approach is to use some heuristic to “attribute” conversions to ads.
+The alternative to lift measurement is to use some heuristic to “attribute” conversions to ads.
 The two most popular heuristics are “click-through attribution” and “view-through attribution”.
 “Click-through attribution” gives credit to an ad if the person had previously clicked on the ad prior to the conversion event.
 “View-through attribution” gives credit to an ad if the person had previously seen the ad prior to the conversion event.

 Both attribution heuristics come with some concept of an “attribution window”.
 For example, a “one-day view-through” attribution window would only count conversions which happened within one day of an ad view.
 A “28-day click-through” attribution window would only count conversions which happened within 28 days of a click.